chikamichi/logg/README.md

 ## Dispatching helpers

-TODO: provide helpers for message dispatching/logging.
+TODO: provide helpers for message dispatching/logging, levels managment and the like.

-## About the logger backend
+## About the logger implementation

-When a class mixins the `Logg::Machine` module, a `Logg::Dispatcher` instance is created and associated (if possible, see below) to the base class, to its subclasses and to any instance of those classes.
-The machine is shared among those objects, which means custom loggers, formats… defined in any of them is available to all the others at runtime.
+When a class mixins the `Logg::Machine` module, a `Logg::Dispatcher` instance is created and associated (if possible, see below) to the receiving class, through method injection.
+The custom loggers blocks are runned in the context of a `Logg::Dispatcher::Render` class, so be aware you must inject in the closure any data you would require.
+This is by design so as to keep the logger's logic separated from the application burden, enforcing explicit control over the data payloads.
+If this is just too much a burden for you, you may avoid mixin `Logg::Machine` and just make use of the `Render` core implementation.